 Added to the mix in watchOS 2, information can now be drawn from third-party apps into watch faces.
 The main face for this is the ever useful Modular, but Utility and Chronograph also have options for adding data from the likes of CityMapper and AccuWeather too.

 Time Travel through your day

 Scrolling the digital crown when using a watch face that supports calendar features (Modular or Utility) will enable you to cycle through upcoming or past events in your calendar.
-Pressing the crown will return you to the present, once again.
+However, in OS3 this comes switched off.
+To turn it on, head to the Clock setting in the Watch app and toggle Time Travel to On.
+You'll then be able to scroll through the day's events; Pressing the crown will return you to the present.